yamada-sports-data-Lab/Multimodal-Framework-Using-Heatmaps-and-Performance-Stats/README.md

 ## 🚀 How to Run (Google Colab Recommended)

-1. Open each notebook in [Google Colab
+1. Open each notebook in [Google Colab](https://colab Google Drive.
 2. Mount your Google Drive.
-3. Ensure the following folders and files are available:
+3. Required folders and files will be automatically generated in your Google Drive
+   by running the MIT1 to MIT3 notebooks:

-   - `/content/drive/MyDrive/MIT_Sloan/heatmaps_all/` (heatmap images)
+   - `/content/drive/MyDrive/MIT_Sloan/heatmaps_all/` — Heatmap images
-   - `/content/drive/MyDrive/MIT_Sloan/position_stats_mean_per_min_small_class.csv` (stats CSV)
+   - `/content/drive/MyDrive/MIT_Sloan/position_stats_mean_per_min_small_class.csv` — Stats CSV

-4. Run notebooks in order from MIT1 to MIT6.
+4. Run the notebooks in order from MIT1 to MIT6.

 ---